cheshire-cat-ai/docs/mkdocs/quickstart/prepare-plugin.md

 The template contains a source code example that we don't need, remove all the code inside the the file `poetic_sock_seller.py`

+## Activating the Plugin
-Now got to the `Plugin` tab of the Admin Portal, your empty plugin will be there:
+Now got to the `Plugin` tab of the Admin Portal, your empty plugin will be there, activate it:

 ![Alt text](../assets/img/quickstart/prepare-plugin/plugins-tab.png)